-Multiple studies (117 participants for 1 month; 20 participants for 6 weeks; 11 participants for 12 weeks) have shown that daily moderate alcohol consumption (wine or beer) reduced blood fibrinogen levels [98, 99, 100].
+Multiple studies (117 participants for 1 month; 20 participants for 6 weeks; 11 participants for 12 weeks) have shown that daily moderate alcohol consumption (1 glass of wine or beer) reduced blood fibrinogen levels [94, 95, 96].

 A glass of red wine a day for 40 days was seen to decrease blood fibrinogen levels by 8 to 15% in a clinical trial of 69 healthy adults .

-Several lifestyle factors can increase your fibrinogen levels, including smoking, cold temperatures, eating a meat-heavy or high-carb diet, and vitamin B6 and iron deficiency.
-Women on birth control pills and people who are overweight also tend to have higher levels.
+In addition to conditions such as injury, infections, or inflammation, several lifestyle factors can increase your fibrinogen levels, including smoking, eating a meat-heavy or high-carb diet, and vitamin B6 and iron deficiency.
+People who are overweight also tend to have higher fibrinogen levels.

 Fibrinogen levels normally rise in pregnancy and with aging.
 Additionally, people with genetic variants that increase homocysteine are more likely to have high fibrinogen levels.

 Your body requires some fibrinogen for optimal health, but high levels can be harmful.
-If your fibrinogen levels rise too much, you will be at an increased risk of inflammation, heart disease, high cholesterol, diabetes, and dementia.
+If your fibrinogen levels rise too much, you will be at an increased risk of blood clots, inflammation, and heart disease.

-To lower your levels naturally, exercise on a regular basis and increase your dietary intake of olive oil, fish oil, and fiber.
-Vitamin B, turmeric, and nattokinase supplements may also help.
-If your fibrinogen levels are very high, your doctor may also prescribe fibrate or anti-platelet medication.
+To lower your levels work with your doctor to address any underlying health conditions.
+In addition, you can prevent increases in fibrinogen by exercising on a regular basis and eating a healthy diet.
+Increase your dietary intake of healthy fats (olive oil), omega-3s, and fiber.
+Some supplements may also help.
+If your fibrinogen levels are very high, your doctor may also prescribe fibrate or antiplatelet medication.